 • In the Synth Rack view, click the Freeze/Unfreeze button , and choose Quick Freeze Synth from the menu that appears.

-Only available after a Quick Unfreeze, the Quick Freeze command redisplays and unmutes the bounced audio instantaneously, disables the DXi, and any effects on the DXi audio track.
+Only available after a Quick Unfreeze, the Quick Freeze command redisplays and unmutes the bounced audio instantaneously, disables the synth, and any effects on the synth track.

 To Set Freeze Options